Alizerin-Jeff/filter-generator-complementarity/README.md

 **Two-phase execution.** Generation runs first across all prompts, configs, and generators.
 Judging runs as a separate pass over the raw results.
 This means judge prompts can be iterated without re-running (and re-paying for) generation.

 **Three independent judges.** Each generator response is classified as REFUSAL, COMPLIANCE_HARMFUL, COMPLIANCE_BENIGN, or UNCLEAR by three models from different families.
 Majority vote determines the final verdict.
-Filter-blocked rows skip judging entirely — there's no response to evaluate.
+Filter-blocked rows skip judging entirely since there's no response to evaluate.
+Judging will be analyzed using Gwet’s AC1.

 **Retry with exponential backoff.** All API calls use `tenacity` with randomized exponential backoff, retrying on rate limits and connection errors up to 10 attempts.